Get in touch

 Australia’s telecommunications landscape is undergoing a transformative change, and the telematics industry is at the forefront of this evolution.
-The Telstra 3G shutdown date has been announced and their 3G mobile phone service will be discontinued from June, 2024.
-This will leave many businesses in the telematics sector vulnerable and increase the demand for 4G telematics hardware solutions to keep up with the change.
+The 3G shutdown dates have been announced with Telstra’s 3G mobile phone service to be discontinued from August 31, 2024, and Optus switching off 3G from October 28, 2024.

 3G networks and 4G networks employ distinct equipment and algorithms; 3G relies on wideband code division multiple access (WCDMA) technology, utilizing the full cellular spectrum used for data transmission, while 4G utilizes orthogonal frequency-division multiplexing (OFDM) technology, segregating the spectrum into smaller sub-bands to enhance efficiency.